-Greyhounds in prison go home to their adopters only after their graduation, but we accept deposits on available greyhounds from approved adopters at any time.
-You may secure a specific prison dog with a $100 nonrefundable deposit.
-(This is why you will see some dogs show the status of adoption pending) The balance of $175 is due upon delivery of your greyhound.
+Greyhounds in prison go home to their adopters only after their graduation, but we accept adoption deposits on available greyhounds from approved adopters at any time. ($275 nonrefundable, but fully transferable).
+This is why you will see some dogs show the status of adoption pending.

 Greyhounds currently in home foster are available immediately, unless stated otherwise.
 We only accept deposits from adopters who have completed the approval process.
 The full fee of $275 is due when you select a greyhound.
 During your approval process, please be aware that we often have several people watching any of our greyhounds.
 We cannot (will not) tell you if there is another family interested in your selected greyhound.
 That greyhound can be adopted at any time in the process prior to your approval; right up until the time the dog leaves his foster home to visit an interested adopter.
 We hate to disappoint, so we encourage everyone to get pre-approved as soon as you decide that greyhounds are the breed for you!